top of page

 History, Augusta-Style

-Boyhood Home of Woodrow Wilson; photo personal collection
+Boyhood Home of Woodrow Wilson

-Delve into Augusta’s rich history at the Augusta History Museum.
-Exhibits detail the various factors that played vital roles in crafting the city’s overall personality.
+Delve into Augusta's rich history at the Augusta History Museum.
+Exhibits detail the factors that played vital roles in crafting the city's overall personality.
 There are even ones on golf and James Brown.

-Inside Sacred Heart Cultural Center; photo personal collection
+Inside Sacred Heart Cultural Center

 Don't miss touring the Sacred Heart Cultural Center.
-Listed on the National Register of Historic Places, the former Catholic Church (ca. 1897), active 1900- 1971, was purchased in the mid-1980s, renovated and reopened as a cultural center.
+Listed on the National Register of Historic Places, the former Catholic Church (ca.1897), active 1900- 1971, was purchased in the mid-1980s, renovated and reopened as a cultural center.
 The facility holds events for all ages throughout the year and has an annual signature event—the Garden City Festival at Sacred Heart.

-Trivia Time: Because of the Canal, the city was home to the second-largest cotton exchange in the world.
+Some Trivia: Because of the Canal, the city was home to the second-largest cotton exchange in the world.

 Into the Great Outdoors